 In developing the Fiscal Year 2021/22 budget, the administration provided the Board with four budget workshops and a workshop dedicated to the ESSER funding plan.
-The Board provided feedback and direction at all workshops and the tentative budget before you reflects the direction of the Board.
+The Board provided feedback and direction at all workshops - resulting in the budget presented before you.

-Below are a few highlights from the 2021/22 recommended budget:
+Among its many highlights, the 2021/22 recommended budget:

-- The Guidance Counselor Ratio was increased in the School Budget Guidelines to provide at least 2 Counselors for elementary schools larger than 700 students. - Funding for Class Size Compliance was held harmless despite a \$23M reduction in funding by the State of Florida. - The number of social workers allocated to schools increased by 20 additional positions through an increase in the Mental Health Categorical. - Funding is continued for additional custodial support for schools and enhanced cleaning. - Funding for personal protective equipment (PPE) will continue to be available to all staff. - Funds the equivalent of 462 new teaching positions to assist students in recovering learning lost during the height of the COVID pandemic. - Funds the largest summer learning opportunity the District has conducted in decades. - Invests in air quality improvement projects
+- Increases the guidance counselor ratio in the School Budget Guidelines to provide at least two counselors for elementary schools with enrollment greater than 700 students. - Holds harmless the funding for class size compliance despite a \$23 million reduction in funding by the State of Florida. - Increases the number of social workers allocated to schools by 20 additional positions through an increase in the mental health categorical allocation. - Continues funding for enhanced cleaning and additional custodial support at schools. - Continues funding to make personal protective equipment (PPE) available for all staff.

-- Supports a significant upgrade to technology.
-In addition to the refresh cycle, funds are added to work toward 1:1 at the middle grades, server upgrades and a security firewall upgrade. - Protects jobs of existing staff. - Increases funding for Professional Development. - Funds contracted services to increase support to students as they return to brick and mortar instruction. - Continues funding to have a minimum of two full time health professionals at every school.
+- Funds the equivalent of 462 new teaching positions to assist students in accelerating their learning. - Funded "BCPS Summer 2021," the largest summer learning opportunity the District has conducted in decades. - Invests funds for air quality improvement projects. - Supports a significant upgrade in technology.
+In addition to the refresh cycle, funds are also allocated for server and a security firewall upgrades; and toward achieving a 1:1 student to computer device ratio at the middle grade levels. - Maintains current staffing levels. - Increases funding for professional development. - Funds contracted services to increase support to students as they return to brick-andmortar instruction. - Continues funding to have a minimum of two full-time health professionals at every school.

-In addition to the highlights, the budget insures fiscal stability of the District at a time of great uncertainty.
-Like most large Districts across the nation and the State of Florida, Broward Schools saw significant declines in enrollment during the pandemic.
-Funds are included in the budget (ESSER) to service anticipated enrollment increases since for this year the State of Florida will not fund those students.
+In addition to the highlights, the budget ensures fiscal stability of the District at a time of great uncertainty.
+Like most large districts across the nation and the State of Florida, BCPS experienced significant declines in enrollment during the pandemic.
+Funds are included in the budget (ESSER) to service anticipated enrollment changes.
 Funds are also set aside to maintain our rainy-day fund.

-With the support of a fully committed and dynamic School Board, effective leadership, dedicated staff and community support, BCPS continues to set the bar high for student success.
-The budget supports our shared vision and values as we continue to work through this unprecedented time, while ensuring our students are ready to learn and are prepared for their futures.
+With the support of a fully committed and dynamic School Board, effective leadership, dedicated staff and community support; BCPS continues to set the bar high for student success.
+The budget supports our shared vision and values as we continue to work through this unprecedented time, while ensuring our students are ready to achieve learning gains and prepare for their futures.

-Sincerely,
+Sincerely.